Skin Rash Treatment

 Request an Appointment

-Affiliated Dermatology can help identify the trigger that caused the reaction or rash, prescribe an antihistamine or suggest ways to make the condition more comfortable until it subsides.
+Affiliated Dermatology has locations throughout Arizona and can help identify the trigger that caused the reaction or rash, prescribe an antihistamine or suggest ways to make the condition more comfortable until it subsides.
 For more information or to schedule an appointment at one of our several dermatology offices in Arizona, please contact us by calling (480) 556-0446 or leaving us a message with the contact form below.

 Facebook